Migration

 Security and privacy

-- The destination is always your Carolina Cloud bucket.
+authorized_keysline on your server becomes useless at that point — safe to remove. - The destination is always your Carolina Cloud bucket.
 Carolina Cloud does not migrate data into a third-party destination; the destination dropdown is restricted to the buckets you own or admin.

 Who can migrate to the org bucket